vasishtanj/pose_estimation_heatmap/README.md

 # Demo Output

+The demo should be running and saved as result_overlay_final.jpg in your Release folder.
 The demo uses OpenCV to display the resulting frame with estimated poses while generating a motion heatmap.